 This can be a fun and challenging process.
 As a junior in high school, your student can begin to explore many career options by checking out some of these links:

-Career Services at CSU Stanislaus has several links to assist your student in finding out more information on careers such as nature of the work, working conditions, job outlook, salaries, skills required and more!
+Career Services at Stanislaus State has several links to assist your student in finding out more information on careers such as nature of the work, working conditions, job outlook, salaries, skills required and more!

-CSU Stanislaus Library provides access to online catalog, a powerful interface to located books and other library materials.
+Stanislaus State Library provides access to online catalog, a powerful interface to located books and other library materials.
 Start by using the keyword "career" and read available resources related to specific careers and career exploration online!

 And there's always Google.